We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Increased blood sugar – Moderate and severe periodontal disease elevates sugar levels in the body, increasing the amount of time the body has to function with high blood sugar.
 This is why diabetics with periodontitis have difficulty keeping control of their blood sugar.
 In addition, the higher sugar levels found in the mouth of diabetics provide food for the very bacteria that worsen periodontal infections.

 • Blood vessel thickening – The thickening of the blood vessels is one of the other major concerns for diabetes sufferers.
 The blood vessels normally serve a vital function for tissues by delivering nutrients and removing waste products.
 With diabetes, the blood vessels become too thick for these exchanges to occur.
-This means that harmful waste is left in the mouth and can weaken the resistance of gum tissue, which can lead to infection and gum disease.
+This means that harmful waste is left in the mouth and can weaken the resistance of gum tissue, which may lead to infection and gum disease.

 • Smoking – Tobacco use does a great deal of damage in the oral region.
 Not only does tobacco use slow the healing process, it also vastly increases the chances of an individual developing periodontal disease.
 For diabetics who smoke, the risk is exponentially greater.
 In fact, diabetic smokers aged 45 and over are twenty times more likely to develop periodontal disease.